ralphbean/presentations/gpg.rst

-- Pretty Good Privacy (**PGP**) is a data encryption and decryption program that provides cryptographic privacy and authentication for data communication. **PGP** is often used for:
+- Pretty Good Privacy (**PGP**) is a data encryption and decryption program that provides cryptographic privacy and authentication for data communication. **PGP** is often used for signing, encrypting, and decrypting texts, e-mails, files, directories, and even whole disk partitions.

-  - signing
-  - encrypting
-  - decrypting

-  any of:

-  - texts
-  - e-mails
-  - files
-  - directories
-  - whole disk partitions

-  It was created by Phil Zimmermann in 1991.

 - GNU Privacy Guard (GnuPG or **GPG**) is a GPL Licensed alternative to the PGP suite of cryptographic software.

-- **X.509** is an ITU-T standard for a:

-  - public key infrastructure (PKI)
-  - Privilege Management Infrastructure (PMI).
+- **X.509** is an ITU-T standard for a public key infrastructure (PKI) and a Privilege Management Infrastructure (PMI).

-  **X.509** specifies, amongst other things, standard formats for:
+  It specifies, amongst other things, standard formats for public key certificates, certificate revocation lists, attribute certificates, and a certification path validation algorithm.

-  - public key certificates
-  - certificate revocation lists
-  - attribute certificates
-  - a certification path validation algorithm

   It assumes a strict hierarchical system of certificate authorities (CAs) for issuing the certificates.